Homepage > Investment Eligibility in Exempt Market Products

 Unlike the public sector, where anyone with an investment account can invest in public securities, the exempt market (which offers private securities not listed on a public stock exchange) restricts investments to three specific categories of investors: Accredited, Eligible, and Non-Eligible.
 Each group requires different qualifications and holds varying investment eligibility.

 Morrison Financial Mortgage Income Funds is an exempt market product in which you invest directly in tangible assets (mortgage-secured real estate) to achieve an attractive risk-adjusted return.
-Your investor category determines your investment limit in the mortgage trust funds.
+Your investor category determines your investment limit in the mortgage trust funds.Â

-$1M in liquid assets or $5M in total assets
+Criteria: $1M in net financial assets or $5M in total assets, or earn $200,000/year ($300,000/year with spouse).

-No investment limits
+Investment Limits: No investment limits.

-up to a maximum of $100,000 / yr
+Investment Limits: Can invest $30,000/year, up to a maximum of $100,000 (Exempt market)/year.

-Can only invest $10,000/ yr
+Investment Limits: Can only invest $10,000/year.

 *The investment limit here refers to the total amount an investor can invest in the overall exempt market per year, not just in a specific opportunity.
 Therefore, it is beneficial to consider the investment limit as a point of reference when investing in individual opportunities (such as mortgage investment funds) to determine how much you are willing to invest based on your overall limit.